jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This tutorial will lead you through implementing Microdata and Schema.org on a pre-existing site for exposing digitized collections.
 The example is based on [NCSU Libraries' Digital Collections: Rare and Unique Materials](http://d.lib.ncsu.edu/collections).
-Each step will lead you through the decisions that are made and the problems that are encounted in implementing Microdata and Schema.org.
+Each section will lead you through decisions that are made and common problems that are encounted in implementing Microdata and Schema.org.

 ### Before Microdata

 Here's a screenshot of the page to mark up.
-As we add Microdata to the page, it will continue to look exactly like this.
+As we add Microdata to the page, the appearance of the page will not change at all.
 The page uses a grid system to place the image on the left and the metadata to the right.

-Those students are excited to learn more about HTML5 Microdata and Schema.org!
+These students are jumping from excitement to learn more about HTML5 Microdata and Schema.org!

 <p>
 <img alt="Screenshot of page for digital photograph" src="/images/bell_tower_screenshot.png"/>
 </p>

-Here is the basic structure of the main content of the page with some sections and attributes removed for brevity.
+Here is the basic structure of the main content of the page with some sections and attributes removed with ellipses for brevity.

     <div id="main" class="container_12">
       <h2 id="page_name">